-Under the Wellington Regional Water Board Act 1972, the functions, powers, and duties transferred to the Wellington Regional Council are limited.
-The purpose of the Wellington Regional Council (Water Board Functions) Act 2005 is to allow the council to establish and operate electrical installations and electrical works (such as wind turbines) to meet the needs for renewable energy on land previously owned by the Wellington Regional Water Board and now vested in the Wellington Regional Council, including water collection areas and forestry areas under that Act.
+Under the Wellington Regional Water Board Act (WRWBA) 1972, the functions, powers, and duties transferred to the Wellington Regional Council are limited.
+The purpose of the Wellington Regional Council (Water Board Functions) Act 2005 is to allow the Council to establish and operate electrical installations and electrical works (such as wind turbines) to meet the needs for renewable energy on land previously owned by the Wellington Regional Water Board and now vested in Greater Wellington, including water collection areas and forestry areas under the WRWBA.

-Wellington Region Council (Stadium Empowering Act) 1996
+Wellington Region Council (Stadium Empowering) Act 1996